 For working with the Assam State Museum, which was founded by the Kamrupa Anusandhan Samiti in 1940 and was taken over by the Government of Assam in 1953.
 Currently, the museum has 14 galleries with a collection of over 15,000 objects from the region.
-This fellowship to Desire Machine Collective supports the creation of a new discourse around the museum and its collection.
-The project aims to ‘de-colonise’ the cultural memory in the museum and open up the space for popular and indigenous knowledges, re-imagining Assam both in its geographical and historical construct, as a link that connects South with Southeast Asia.
-The outcome will be a series of events around objects from the entire collection in the museum throughout the year including artistic interventions, installations, exhibitions, workshops, presentations, talks and video screenings.
+This fellowship to Sayantan supports research into the Naga collection at the museum.
+The project aims to study the objects which form an integral part of the culture and tradition of the Naga tribes, towards curating a series of interdisciplinary events that will locate these objects in the complex and volatile living history of the Nagas.
+The outcome will be a series of events throughout the year including exhibitions and public programmes around the Naga collection.

 For research to study the syncretic traditions inherent in traditional Axomiya society by mapping the cultural and social history of the performance tradition of Jikir in Assam.
 The research will be conducted with her collaborator, Shakya Shamik Kar Khound.
 The outcome will be an anthology on Jikir.